grafana/loki/operator/docs/lokistack/sop.md

 - Examine the metrics for the reason and tenant that is being limited: `loki_discarded_samples_total{namespace="<namespace>"}`
 - Increase the limits allocated to the tenant in the LokiStack CRD
+  - For ingestion limits, please consult the table below
+  - For query limits, the `MaxEntriesLimitPerQuery`, `MaxChunksPerQuery`, or `MaxQuerySeries` can be changed to raise the limit

 | Reason | Corresponding Ingestion Limit Keys |
 | --- | --- |